wavefrontHQ/docs/pages/doc/alerts_states_lifecycle.md

 Sometimes an alert fires even though it looks like it shouldn't have.
 This can occur in the following scenarios:

 - Late data values are reported after the alert fired.
-When this occurs, the alert check initially sees one true value and no false values within the given alert fires field at the time of firing, but the late data values that are reported essentially change the true value to a false value.
-In these cases, the alert fires correctly but the chart associated with the alert that you view 5 or 10 minutes later may not show the true value the alerting check originally saw.
+When this occurs, the alert check initially sees one true value and no false values within the Alert fires window at the time of firing, but the late data values that are reported essentially change a true value to a false value.
+In these cases, the alert fires correctly but the chart associated with the alert that you view 5 or 10 minutes later may not show the value the alerting check originally saw.
 - An aggregate function is used in the alert query and missing data was present for one or more underlying series at the time the alert fired.
 This tends to make up the majority of these cases.
-If there is at least one truly reported data value present at a given time slice for one of the underlying series, then Wavefront attempts to apply an interpolated value for all underlying series that did not report a value at that given time slice.
-For example, assume you are aggregating data for app-1, app-2, and app-3 using the sum() aggregate function. app-1 and app-3 reported values at 1:00:00p and 1:03:00p, while app-2 reported values at 1:00:00p, 1:01:00p, and 1:03:00p.
+If there is at least one truly reported data value present at a given time window for one of the underlying series, then Wavefront attempts to apply an interpolated value for all underlying series that did not report a value at that given time slice.
+For example, suppose you are aggregating data for app-1, app-2, and app-3 using the sum() aggregate function. app-1 and app-3 reported values at 1:00:00p and 1:03:00p, while app-2 reported values at 1:00:00p, 1:01:00p, and 1:03:00p.
 In this case, an interpolated value would be applied for app-1 and app-3 at 1:01:00p since app-2 reported a value at that time slice.

-  Using the example above, assume that the end of the alerting check time window is 1:02:00p.
+  In the example above, assume that the end of the alerting check time window is 1:02:00p.
 In order to apply accurate interpolated values, there must be a reported value before and after the interpolated time slice.
 Since app-1 and app-3 don't report a value until 1:03:00p, it's impossible to interpolate a value for them at 1:02:00p.
 At 1:03:00p, the data values for app-1 and app-3 are reported and therefore interpolated values are retroactively applied to 1:02:00p for these sources.
-If the alerting check evaluates the data before the interpolated values are applied, then the chart you view 5 or 10 minutes later may not show the true value the alerting check originally saw.
+If the alerting check evaluates the data before the interpolated values are applied, then the chart you view 5 or 10 minutes later may not show the value the alerting check originally saw.

 ## When Alerts Resolve